Electrocardiogram Standard Limb Leads (Bipolar)

 Based upon universally accepted ECG rules, a wave a depolarization heading toward the left arm gives a positive deflection in lead I because the positive electrode is on the left arm.
 Maximal positive ECG deflection occurs in lead I when a wave of depolarization travels parallel to the axis between the right and left arms.
 If a wave of depolarization heads away from the left arm, the deflection is negative.
 Also by these rules, a wave of repolarization moving away from the left arm is recorded as a positive deflection.
 Similar statements can be made for leads II and III in which the positive electrode is located on the left leg.
 For example, a wave of depolarization traveling toward the left leg produces a positive deflection in both leads II and III because the positive electrode for both leads is on the left leg.
 A maximal positive deflection is recorded in lead II when the depolarization wave travels parallel to the axis between the right arm and left leg.
 Similarly, a maximal positive deflection is obtained in lead III when the depolarization wave travels parallel to the axis between the left arm and left leg.

-If the three limbs of Einthoven's triangle (assumed to be equilateral) are broken apart, collapsed, and superimposed over the heart, then the positive electrode for lead I is said to be at zero degrees relative to the heart (along the horizontal axis) (see figure at right).
-Similarly, the positive electrode for lead II will be +60° relative to the heart, and the positive electrode for lead III will be +120° relative to the heart as shown to the right.
+If the three limbs of Einthoven's triangle (assumed to be equilateral) are broken apart, collapsed, and superimposed over the heart, then the positive electrode for lead I is said to be at zero degrees relative to the heart (along the horizontal axis between LL and RA (see figure).
+Similarly, the positive electrode for lead II (RA-LL axis) will be +60° relative to the heart, and the positive electrode for lead III (LA-LL axis) will be +120° relative to the heart as shown to the right.
 This new construction of the electrical axis is called the axial reference system.
 With this system, a wave of depolarization traveling at +60° produces the greatest positive deflection in lead II.
 A wave of depolarization oriented +90° relative to the heart produces equally positive deflections in both lead II and III.
 In this latter example, lead I shows no net deflection because the wave of depolarization is heading perpendicular to the 0°, or lead I, axis (see ECG rules).

 For a heart with a normal ECG and a mean electrical axis of +60°, the standard limb leads will appear as follows: